muyangren907/flask_tg/readthedocs/examples/word-of-warning.rst

 example for that method.
 This is how you are intended to use the library.

-Full API **will** break between different minor versions of the library, since Telegram changes very often.
+Full API **will** break between different minor versions of the library, since dxdmgch changes very often.
 The friendly methods will be kept compatible between major versions.

 If you need to see real-world examples, please refer to the